dhoyle/splicedocs-jekyll/pages/BestPractices/Optimizer/QueryHints.md

 decide whether to use Spark.
 If your statistics are out of date, the optimizer may end up choosing the wrong engine for the query.
 {: .noteNote}

+### Subquery Flatten Hints  {#SubQueryFlatten}

+You can use the `doNotFlatten=true` hint to specify that the optimizer should not flatten a subquery.
+This hint can be set to either `true` or `false`;  the default value of `false` is assumed if this hint is not present immediately following the subquery to which you want it applied.

 </div>